 There’s more than one way to invest in copper.
-In addition to buying shares of copper mining companies, investors can gain exposure to the red metal through copper ETFs.
+In addition to buying shares of copper-mining companies, investors can gain exposure to the red metal through copper ETFs and ETNs.

-For the uninitiated, exchange-traded funds (ETFs) are securities that track copper like an index fund, but trade like stocks on an exchange.
-In terms of the red metal, these types of funds can track specific groups of copper mining companies, and can also track copper futures contracts or even physical copper.
+For the uninitiated, ETFs, or exchange-traded funds, are securities that trade like stocks on an exchange, but track an index, commodity, bonds or basket of assets like an index fund.
+In the case of copper, an ETF can track specific groups of copper-focused companies, as well as copper futures contracts or even physical copper.

 1. United States Copper Index Fund (NYSEARCA:CPER)

 The United States Copper Index Fund aims to give investors exposure to a portfolio of copper futures without using a commodity futures account.
 It tracks the performance of the SummerHaven Copper Index Total Return (INDEXNYSEGIS:SCITR), which is calculated based on certain copper futures contracts selected on a monthly basis.

 Year-to-date, the fund is up 16.49 percent, at $19.05.

 The Global X Copper Miners ETF is up 26.55 percent year-to-date, trading at $25.31.

 The fund tracks the Solactive Global Copper Miners Total Return Index, which covers copper exploration companies, developers and producers.
 Some of the top holdings in the fund include Hudbay Minerals (NYSE:HBM), Kaz Minerals (LSE:KAZ), Lundin Mining (TSX:LUN) and Freeport-McMoRan (NYSE:FCX).

 3. iPath Pure Beta Copper ETN (ARCA:CUPM)